Back to Home

 For data processed based on consent or contract, you can:

-- Transmit data directly to another service provider
+- Request transfer to another service provider

 7.6 Right to Object